ahmetulucay/AUD-CMA-v2/README.md

-# AUD-CMA-v2 Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (Version 2)
+# AUD-CMA-v2 Drag-and-Carry Multiplication Algorithm (Version 2)

-**AUD-CMA-v2** is a generalized digit-wise multiplication algorithm created by me, utilizing a **sliding-window convolution method** paired with a unique **drag-and-carry logic**.
+**AUD-CMA-v2** is a generalized digit-wise multiplication algorithm created by Ahmet Ulucay, utilizing a **sliding-window convolution method** paired with a unique **drag-and-carry logic**.
 This version preserves the **leftmost digit** and supports **right-to-left carry propagation**, enabling flexible and efficient multiplication for any integer values.

 ---